ImperialCollegeLondon/LhARAlinearOptics/README.md

 ## Updating to new install and set-up -- read this:
  * git clone git@github.com:ImperialCollegeLondon/LhARAlinearOptics.git
  * cd LhARAlineaOptics
+ * Set up a virtual environment.
+Possible commands:
- * python3 python3 -m venv venv
+   - python3 -m venv venv
+   - virtualenv venv <br />

+   Note that you may need to install the virtualenv package for your linux distribution.
  * source ./venv/bin/activate
  * pip install -r ./requirements.txt